What to consider when the system thinks otherwise.

 Internet Safety: 7 Steps to Keeping Your Computer Safe on the Internet includes a more global list of steps to take to keep yourself safe online.

 I will say that the fact you used the same password for 10 years probably didn’t help.
-That can make it easier for a hacker to get it.
-Especially if you use the same password on other accounts (you shouldn’t), now would be the time to change it everywhere else also.
+That can make it easier for a hacker.
+Especially if you use the same password on other accounts (very bad idea), now would be the time to change it everywhere else also.